umairqidwai1/Athan-speaker-using-Raspberry-pi/README.md

 Make an Athan alarm speaker that plays the athan audio at you local prayer times from mawaqit using a raspberry pi.

 ### Prerequisites:
- -Raspberry pi with SD card and power supply
+ - Raspberry pi with SD card and power supply
- -Speaker
+ - Speaker

 Install raspberry pi OS and configure SSH:
  - On your computer, install Raspberry Pi Imager if you dont already have it from [here](https://www.raspberrypi.com/software/)